 In general, 0⁰ to either side does not result in any change in direction.
-For instance, 90⁰ to starboard indicates that the vessel must now proceed in a direction perpendicular to the initial direction, and on the starboard side.
+For instance, 90⁰ to the starboard indicates that the vessel must now proceed in a direction perpendicular to the initial direction and on the starboard side.

 An interesting point to note is that although 180⁰ to either the port or starboard should indicate the same direction, they actually indicate the direction in which the vessel must turn.
 For instance, if an about-turn is required and the area to the port side of a vessel is inaccessible due to rocks or mines, the instruction passed to the steering system is 180⁰ to the starboard.

 Incorrectly passing information has led to major mishaps in the past.
 So, although both instructions put the vessel in almost the same position, care must be taken when using them.
 In addition to manoeuvring, the terms port and starboard are also used to spot and convey the location of an object, mainly on warships.

 To do so, the officer on the deck or the observation officer must accurately determine the position of the object that they intend to report.

 A phrase similar to that used in navigation is then used- X degrees to the port or starboard.
 This information is conveyed either to the captain or to an officer manning the weapon system.

 Once this is done, the heading and other related information are fed into the system before appropriate action is taken.
 This system of reporting by using both an angle and a side is useful when it comes to calculating the speed of an object.